 "Very fast, a fantastic driver who is at Schumacher’s level on his best moments of grace but is less consistent.
 Michael is always there: in the dry, in the wet, even when the car is not at its best".

-What do you think about the controversy started by Barrichello after Malesia, when Schumacher overtook him in a difficult situation?
+What do you think about the controversy started by Barrichello after Malaysia, when Schumacher overtook him in a difficult situation?

 There is a big rivalry between BMW and Mercedes in Germany:

 "There are substantial differences.
 BMW chose to make the engine in Germany with their engineers, with the support of the mechanics who work in the production series.
 There is synergy for a lot of things, starting from the research centre, electronics, etc. Mercedes instead creates the engine in England, relying on experts such as Mario Illien, who has a society.
-A different approach".
+It is a different approach".

-Now it is time for Imola.
+It is now time for Imola.
 What is your best memory?